Weak euro to help European companies, force U.S. rivals to adapt

 Kering said it was switching to the use of options, paying a premium to hedge against currency moves, rather than entering swap contracts which must be revalued each quarter with the changes in value put through the user's profit and loss account.

-U.S .companies like Google (GOOGL.O) and PepsiCo (PEP.N). said hedging would mitigate their losses in the short term.
-However, businesses are also looking at how they can reconfigure their operations to limit the hit from a weaker euro and capitalize on any opportunities.
+U.S .companies like Google and PepsiCo. said hedging would mitigate their losses in the short term.
+However, businesses are also looking at how they can reconfigure their operations to limit the hit from a weaker euro and capitalise on any opportunities.

 A number of companies said they would look at cutting costs.
 Others said they would try and push through euro price rises in Europe to try and compensate for the fact the euro is now worth less, although deflationary pressures across the continent means companies have little pricing power.